ADD CONDITION

 Pregnancy Use

-When it comes to using this product during pregnancy, there is no specific information available about its safety, recommended dosage, or any special precautions you should take.
-This means that if you are pregnant or planning to become pregnant, it’s important to consult with your healthcare provider before using this product.
-They can help you understand any potential risks and make informed decisions that are best for you and your baby.
-Always prioritize open communication with your doctor regarding any medications or treatments during this important time.
+When it comes to using this medication during pregnancy, there is currently no information available about its safety, recommended dosage adjustments, or any special precautions you should take.
+This means that if you are pregnant or planning to become pregnant, it is essential to consult with your healthcare provider before starting or continuing this medication.
+They can help you weigh the potential risks and benefits based on your individual situation.
+Always prioritize open communication with your doctor to ensure the best care for you and your baby.

 Lactation Use